 The Schuster House has found new life, and you can stay there next time you visit Milwaukee!

 Sadly, turning to the fate of the original Valentin Blatz, Sr., mansion, Milwaukee’s downtown area became a rather downscale place to live during the mid-20th century.
-By 1939, as noted in the article above, his son’s mansion had become a target for vandals.
+By 1939, as noted in the article above, the son’s mansion had become a target for vandals.
 The old Blatz, Sr., mansion was divided up into rooming-house units, and eventually a storefront addition replaced its front and side yards.

 Finally, as happened all too often with older architecture in 1960s urban America, the former mansion was demolished in August 1964.
 To be replaced by . . .